anht-nguyen/webrtc_ros/README.md

 ### How to build
 - git clone in catkin_ws/src folder.
 For ROS Melodic: clone this repo: https://github.com/RobotWebTools/webrtc_ros.git, use "develop" branch, and checkout "a2a19da" commit.

-- Install jsoncpp dependency
+- Install dependencies

-sudo apt-get install libjsoncpp-dev

-- (optional) Enable python scripts sourcing python2 environment to run: sudo apt-get install python-is-python3
+sudo apt-get install libjsoncpp-dev python3-catkin-tools libgtk-3-dev python-is-python3

 - For Ubuntu 18 and ROS Melodic (recommended, more compatible): sudo apt-get install ros-melodic-webrtc.
 This will install an ROS library of webrtc.
 Then, Add an empty file named CATKIN_IGNORE in webrtc_ros/webrtc folder.